 Embracing diversity also cuts down on legal costs.
-That's because it's illegal for employers to discriminate against employees based on their cultural diversity.
+It's illegal for employers to discriminate against employees based on their cultural diversity.
 The Equal Employment Opportunity Commission promotes equal opportunity and handles complaints about workplace discrimination.
 Federal laws prohibit workplace discrimination in six areas.
-These are age, disability, national origin, race, religion and gender.
+These are age, disability, national origin, race, religion, and gender.

 How to Manage Diversity

 Wharton Business School consultant Pamela Tudor found the key to managing diversity.
 Members of the team must be dedicated to a shared goal.
-She found that this commitment to a common goal overcame any diversity issues.
+She found that a strong commitment to a common objective overcame any diversity issues.

 Diverse teams must be supported by departments that unite employees around the shared goal.
 This is more likely in growth-oriented companies.
 They know they must embrace diversity to fuel the innovation that is their competitive advantage.

-Google has 80 percent of the global search market share.
-It covers more than 200 countries.
+Google isn't on Diversity Inc.'s top 50, but its embrace of diversity has led to its success.
+It has 80 percent of the global search market share covering more than 200 countries.
 Its mission is to “Facilitate access to information for the entire world, and in every language.”
 There are 4,000 languages.